American toad: Eastern American toad

 American toads require a semi-permanent freshwater pond or pool with shallow water in which to breed, to gather their water supplies in times of drought or as a routine, and for their early development.
 They also require dense patches of vegetation, for cover and hunting grounds.
 Given these two things and a supply of insects for food, American toads can live almost everywhere, ranging from forests to flat grassland.
 Females when caught are silent and easily tamed, adapting to terrarium life readily, while the smaller males are readily communicative.
 The smaller males do not adapt well to terrarium life and should be released after a few days of observation.
-Adult toads are mostly nocturnal, although juveniles are often abroad by day.
-When it rains, these toads will become active and can be observed eating robustly worms and insects leaving their burrows and walking in front of an opportunist toad.
-These toads are 'creatures of habit' once they have a certain area they prefer to live within... an acre of wooded forest with water in proximity for soaking, a home with cool ledges and window wells; they commonly seek cover in burrows, under boardwalks, flat stones, boards, logs, wood piles, or other cover.
+Adult toads are mostly nocturnal, although juveniles are often active during the day.
+When it rains, these toads will become active and can be observed eating worms and insects.
+These toads are 'creatures of habit', and once they have a certain area they prefer to live within an acre of wooded forest with water in proximity for soaking, a home with cool ledges and window wells; they commonly seek cover in burrows, under boardwalks, flat stones, boards, logs, wood piles, or other cover.
 When cold weather comes, these toads dig backwards and bury themselves in the dirt of their summer homes, or they may choose another site in which to hibernate.
 Their diet includes crickets, mealworms, earthworms, ants, spiders, slugs, centipedes, moths, and other small invertebrates.
 Some of these toads have been known to live over 30 years and currently a female specimen (over 13 centimeters long) is living healthily into her late 30s.
 Another female toad of 17 centimeters is known to have existed in Wisconsin from Washington Island on Lake Michigan.

 The eastern American toad may be confused with the Canadian toad in the area where they overlap, but the cranial crests in the American toad do not join to form a raised "boss" (bump) like they do in the Canadian toad.
 Its range also overlaps with the southern toad's, but in this species the cranial crests form two unique knobs.